tdunning/Tutorials/_docs/basic_features/Inviscid_OneraM6.md

 REF_DIMENSIONALIZATION= FREESTREAM_VEL_EQ_ONE
 ```

 SU2 accepts arbitrary reference values for computing the force coefficients.
-A reference area can be supplied by the user for the calculation of force coefficients (e.g. a trapezoidal wing area) with the `REF_AREA` variable.
-If `REF_AREA` is set equal to zero, as for the ONERA M6, a reference area will be automatically calculated by summing all surface normal components in the positive z-direction on the monitored markers.
-For this ONERA M6 case SU2 performs a non-dimensional simulation (`REF_DIMENSIONALIZATION= FREESTREAM_VEL_EQ_ONE`).
+A reference area can be supplied by the user for the calculation of force coefficients (e.g., a trapezoidal wing area) with the `REF_AREA` variable.
+If `REF_AREA` is set equal to zero, as for the ONERA M6, a reference area will be automatically calculated by summing all surface normal components in the positive z-direction on the monitored markers for 3D calculations.

+For this ONERA M6 case, SU2 performs a non-dimensional simulation (`REF_DIMENSIONALIZATION= FREESTREAM_VEL_EQ_ONE`).
+This option controls your non-dim. scheme for compressible flow problems.
 If you wish to perform a dimensional simulation you can pick the `DIMENSIONAL` option.
-For non-dimensionalization case `FREESTREAM_PRESS_EQ_ONE` the free-stream values at the farfield will be (pressure=1.0, density=1.0, temperature=1.0).
-For `FREESTREAM_VEL_EQ_MACH` the free-stream values at the farfield will be (velocity=MACH, density=1.0, temperature=1.0) and for `FREESTREAM_VEL_EQ_ONE` the free-stream values at the farfield will be (velocity=1.0, density=1.0, temperature=1.0).
+For non-dimensionalization case `FREESTREAM_PRESS_EQ_ONE` the free-stream values at the far-field will be (pressure = 1.0, density = 1.0, temperature = 1.0).
+For `FREESTREAM_VEL_EQ_MACH` the free-stream values at the far-field will be (velocity = Mach number, density = 1.0, temperature = 1.0) and for `FREESTREAM_VEL_EQ_ONE` the free-stream values at the far-field will be (velocity = 1.0, density = 1.0, temperature = 1.0).

-Finally, we discuss some key multigrid options:
+Finally, we discuss some important multigrid options:

 ```
 % -------------------------- MULTIGRID PARAMETERS -----------------------------%
 %